pondrejk/dizzer/chap5-case_study_2.md

 TODO here aside on small Big data.

 The output of the previous operation was a list of eight CSV files in the original structure showing the estimated speeds for road segments in Brno.
-These weekly files where split into smaller chunks representing individual days to avoid hitting the database column length limitations.
+These weekly files where split into smaller chunks representing individual days to avoid hitting the database column length limitations^[Using this Python script <https://github.com/pondrejk/dizzer/blob/master/misc/scripts/04-split_by_day.py>].
+The resulting set of 56 files with 288 columns of speed data were finally loaded to the PostgreSQL database.

 process so far
 - get just the first 2 collumns from one traffic files